In this Article

 There are many acne treatments available in beauty salons, over the pharmacy counter and on prescription.
 Gone are the days when the only choice we had was Oxy 5 or Oxy 10!

-But if you’re pregnant and pregnancy acne is bothering you, it can be tricky to know what acne treatments are safe to use.
+But if you’re pregnant and pregnancy acne is bothering you, it can be tricky to know what acne treatments are safe during pregnancy.

-So here’s our round up of some of the most popular acne treatments, and which ones are safe during pregnancy.
+So here’s our round up of some treatments for acne during pregnancy, and which ones are safe for both you and your baby.

 Most cases of acne are caused by a build up of a natural waxy substance produced by the skin, called sebum.
 When sebum levels rise, which during pregnancy can be caused by a rise in hormones called androgens, it can lead to blocked pores.
 These blocked pores then become comforting environments for a bacterium called Propionibacterium acnes, or P. acnes.

 P. acnes is found naturally on the skin, but if it’s allowed to colonise, or take hold on the skin, it causes acne.